Channing Crowder

-Randolph Channing Crowder Jr. (born December 2, 1983) is an American former college and professional football player who was a linebacker in the National Football League (NFL) for six seasons during the 2000s.
-He played college football for Florida, and was recognized as an All-American.
-Crowder was drafted by the Miami Dolphins in the third round of the 2005 NFL Draft, and played his entire professional career for the Dolphins.
+Randolph Channing Crowder Jr. (born December 2, 1983) is an American former professional football player who was a linebacker for six seasons with the Miami Dolphins of the National Football League (NFL).
+He played college football for the Florida Gators, earning first-team All-American honors in 2004.
+Crowder was selected by the Dolphins in the third round of the 2005 NFL draft, and played his entire professional career with Miami.

 He currently co-hosts Hochman & Crowder, weekdays from 2–6PM simulcast on 790 The Ticket and 560 WQAM.
 He also co-hosts The Pivot, alongside Fred Taylor and Ryan Clark.

+He is currently a panelist on the weekly highlight show Inside the NFL, a role he has held since the show first moved to The CW in 2023.

-Early years
+Early life

 Crowder was born in State College, Pennsylvania, the son of All-American defensive lineman Randy Crowder and Pauline Pope-Crowder.
 He was a highly regarded linebacker for North Springs High School in Sandy Springs, Georgia who garnered prep All-America recognition.
 He was named to SuperPrep's All-America Team and that publication ranked him among the nation's top 30 linebackers.
 He collected All-America honors from PrepStar and that publication ranked him among the Southeast's top 10 linebackers.
 He garnered All-America honors from Rivals.com and that group ranked him among the nation's top 15 outside linebackers.
 As a senior, he recorded 114 tackles in 2001 with 7.5 sacks sacks while also rushing for over 800 yards.
 He was named one of the top four linebackers in the state of Georgia by the Atlanta Journal-Constitution.
 He was team MVP in 2001.